lblod/frontend-embeddable-notule-editor/README.md

 - `checkCommand(command: Command, { view = this.activeEditorView } = {})`: checks whether a Prosemirror command may be executed.
 - `isMarkActive(mark: MarkType)`: checks whether a mark is currently active.
 This is currently of not much use in this package, since we do not expose the MarkType interface yet.
 (But for the curious, this is what the toolbar buttons use to update their active state)
 - `withTransaction(callback: (tr: Transaction) => Transaction | null, includeEmbeddedView = false)`: method which allows you to apply a [transaction](https://prosemirror.net/docs/ref/#state.Transaction) on the main view (or currently active embedded view).
 When you want to apply the transaction, the callback should return the transaction object.
-- mainEditorState: the [state](https://prosemirror.net/docs/ref/#state.Editor_State) instance of the main editor
+- `mainEditorState`: the [state](https://prosemirror.net/docs/ref/#state.Editor_State) instance of the main editor
-- activeEditorState: the state instance of the active editor.
+- `activeEditorState`: the state instance of the active editor.
 This is usually the same as the mainEditorState, except when inside a nested instance (like in a variable field) for typical use, the mainEditorState is the one you will most likely need

-- mainEditorView: the [view](https://prosemirror.net/docs/ref/#view.EditorView) instance of the main editor
+- `mainEditorView`: the [view](https://prosemirror.net/docs/ref/#view.EditorView) instance of the main editor

-- activeEditorView: the view instance of the active editor. (see above for the distinction between the main and active editor)
+- `activeEditorView`: the view instance of the active editor. (see above for the distinction between the main and active editor)
 - `setActiveView(view: RdfaEditorView)`: activate a specific view.

 # Configuring the editor